Chapter 25

 Back to work, I realised.

-As always, rising as late as possible – still early, given the commuting ahead of me, but not as early as might be thought – my morning routine was a bit of a rush: out the door usually within half an hour of rising, breakfast in the form of a snack bar on the train.
+I always woke as late as possible—still early, given the commuting ahead of me—but this made my morning routine a bit of a rush: out the door usually within half an hour, breakfast in the form of a snack bar on the train.
+Probably something I should change.
+One day.

 I moved to the bathroom, smiled as I saw Yvette showering, asked how she’d slept (“very well”), responded in kind to her identical question, and started shaving.